massimocaprinali/cloud-foundry-public/liberty-optionsForPushing.md

 ## Stand-alone apps
 {: #stand_alone_apps}

-Stand-alone applications such as WAR or EAR files can be deployed to Liberty in {{site.data.keyword.Bluemix_notm}}.
+Stand-alone applications such as WAR or EAR files can be deployed to Liberty in {{site.data.keyword.cloud_notm}}.

 To deploy a stand-alone application, run the `ibmcloud cf push` command with the -p parameter that points to your WAR or EAR file.
 For example: